fin3ss3g0d/evilgophish/README.md

 ![starting-pusher](images/starting-pusher.png)

-4. You can begin viewing the live feed at: `http://localhost:8000/`.
+4. You can begin viewing the live feed at: `http://localhost:1400/`.
 The feed dashboard will look like below:

 ![pusher-dashboard](images/pusher-dashboard.png)

 **IMPORTANT NOTES**

 - The live feed page hooks the channel for events with `JavaScript` and you **DO NOT** need to refresh the page.
 If you refresh the page, you will **LOSE** all events up to that point.
-- If you are running the server over `SSH`, you need to forward both ports `1400` and `8000` locally.
-Serving the servers locally and using `SSH` tunnels is intended for further security.
+- If you are running the server over SSH, you need to forward both ports 1400 and 8000 locally.
+Serving the servers locally and using SSH tunnels is intended for further security.

 ## Ensuring Email Opened Tracking